xinthink/flt_worker/README.md

 Please see the documentation and also the example app to find out how to schedule different kinds of background work.

-## High-level vs. low-level API
+## High-level vs. Low-level APIs

-The background processing strategy and API is quite different on the Android and iOS platforms.
+The background processing strategies and APIs are quite different on the Android and iOS platforms.
 The `flt_worker` plugin manages to provide a unified yet simplified API for general tasks, as the above example.

 However, to leverage the full power of each platform's background processing features, you may consider the low-level platform-specific APIs.

-For example, you can schedule a periodic work using the `WorkManager` API on an Android device:
+For example, you can schedule a periodic work using the `WorkManager` APIs on an Android device:

 ```dart
 import 'package:flt_worker/android.dart';